mattclarkdotnet/lunarsensor_pico/README.md

-# An ambient light sensor for lunar.fyi using a Pi Pico W
+# An ambient light sensor for lunar.fyi using a Pi Pico W and MicroPython

 Based on code from https://github.com/alin23/lunarsensor, and using Erik Delange's micropython async HTTP server (https://github.com/erikdelange/MicroPython-HTTP-Server).